openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A class *implements* all its superinterfaces.

-A :index:`compile-time error` occurs if a class is at the same time a subtype (see :ref:`Subtyping`) of:
+A :index:`compile-time error` occurs if a class is at the same time compatible (see :ref:`Type Compatibility`) with the following:

 -  Two interface types that represent different instantiations of the same generic interface (see :ref:`Generics`); or